Insulin Stigma in the Type 2 Diabetes Community

 Why is Insulin Stigmatized in the T2D Community?

 “If you don’t follow my instructions and get your blood sugar under control, you’ll need to go on insulin.”

-Many in the Type 2 diabetes community have heard those words, or similar, from their healthcare provider.
-It can be used as a fear tactic to scare patients into making lifestyle changes to reach their glucose targets or other health goals.
+Many in the type 2 diabetes community have heard those words, or similar, from their healthcare provider.
+It can be used as a fear tactic to scare patients into making lifestyle changes to reach their blood glucose targets or other health goals.

 - Self-blame, meaning patients feel starting insulin therapy means they’ve failed at managing diabetes.
 Some providers may believe by starting their patients on insulin, they’ve failed to manage their patient’s diabetes with oral medication and now have to add a regimen that may be burdensome.